fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/task02/task02.md

 ### 3.
 - The implemented system is validated against the system requirements.
-- Integration test for the whole system when all sprint cycles have finished.
+- Integration and acceptance test for the whole system when all sprint cycles have finished.
-- Output: results from integration and acceptance tests, user manuals
+- Output: results from integration and acceptance tests, final release of the system
 - Stakeholders: customer, developers, users, management

 ### 4.
+- Adapt the system to changed requirements
 - This activity comes after the project closure.